MehmetBilirr/SpotifyClone/README.md

 # SpotifyClone

+I built the project myself to learn and experience more about iOS Development, URLSession and RESTful API.

 The iOS App consumes the official Spotify Web API to show (and play) songs, artists, albums, and more.

 The user logs in with a Spotify account and gives permission to access the user's data, user-liked playlists, and songs that the user saved in the music library.